mabrod/hibernate-ogm-mongodb/README.md

 ## Installation

 The code is build with Gradle.
 Wrapper properties file to start a build with specific Gradle version is provided.
 You need to have Mongo DB: https://www.mongodb.com installed and running.
 Database name and collections are all configurable.
-By default it starts with database name as "books" found in application-<profile>.properties and few collections: publishing.public.authors, publishing.public.authorDetails, publishing.books.review etc.
+By default it starts with database named as "books" found in application-profile.properties under hibernate.ogm.mongodb.database property
+Collections are defined using Table persistence annotation e.g in Author entity with following values publishing.public.authors.
 Look up each entity class in domain package to see definitions for each collections.

 ## Usage